Gray Cat memories

 he also fit well with another of my regular habits.

-i take a shower before i go to sleep - it helped me in the years when i didn't have a handle on my digestive problems, and is a pleasure to this day. when gray first joined me he was interested in the shower and liked to come in after i was done, to lick water off the tiles. i discovered he liked to be petted with wet hands - but that practice was short lived, because i also discovered that it lead to gray getting itchy, flaky skin. so wet hands were replaced with a dry comb. combined with the shower humidity, we had an evening ritual never missed when gray and i were both around.
+i used to always take a shower before going to sleep. it helped ease me in the years when i didn't have a handle on my digestive problems, and continued to be a pleasure subsequently. when gray first joined me he was interested in the shower and liked to come in after i was done, to lick water off the tiles. i discovered he liked to be petted with wet hands - but that practice was short lived, because i also discovered that it led to gray getting itchy, flaky skin. so instead of wet hands i used a dry comb. combined with the shower humidity we had an evening ritual never missed when gray and i were both around.

 i mentioned the boards i put on the yard fence for gray to climb. turns out that he would not use the interior steps to climb down, when returning. instead, he walked the ridge of the white wooden picket fence linking the exterior fence to the house. he walked with his left legs on the tops of the pickets and his right legs on the small beam near that top of the pickets that holds them together. each time he made this little trip he was this intent bundle of preposterous equilibrium, his left half crouched and his right half extended, an eloquent combination of elegance and awkwardness.

-i am very sad about what has just happened. in the last week or two, gray joined me less often for our walks, and i noticed a few days ago that his belly was quite swollen. (he started using the interior fence steps a few weeks ago, and now i suspect he stopped climbing the fence altogether, not too long after that.) i took him to the dupont circle veterinary clinic yesterday [clinic], and we were rushed to an area veterinary hospital. today we got a diagnosis of terribly advanced cancer, and i chose to have him put to sleep.
+i am very sad about what has just happened. in the last several weeks gray joined me less often for our walks, and i noticed a few days ago that his belly was quite swollen. (he started using the interior fence steps a few weeks ago, and now i suspect he stopped climbing the fence altogether not too long after that.) i took him to the dupont circle veterinary clinic yesterday [clinic], and we were rushed to an area veterinary hospital. today we got a diagnosis of terribly advanced cancer, and i chose to have him put to sleep.

 i actually have something to report about the last few minutes that gives me comfort, though it also intensifies my feelings of loss.